Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Families of Weierstra data for low index

 The proper Weierstra{\ss} datum of the normalised and possibly blown down pull-back is then

 which is exactly that of $\calE$.
 By the Tate algorithm we find that the fibre configuration on the rational elliptic surface $\bar\calE$ is $IV^*, I_1,I_3$.

-Due to the singular fibres the trivial lattice is $E_6+A_2$, which implies that the surface is no.69 in the list of Oguiso-Shioda \cite{os} and thus has Mordell Weil torsion $\ZZ/3$.
+Due to the singular fibres the trivial lattice is $E_6+A_2$, which implies that the surface is no.69 in the list of Oguiso-Shioda \cite{os} and thus has Mordell-Weil torsion $\ZZ/3$.
 In particular $-\id$ does not belong to the monodromy.

-Since torsion sections pull-back to torsion sections, the torsion Mordell Weil group of $\calE$ also contains $\ZZ/3$.
-Moreover, the monodromy group of $\calE$ is generated by the monodromy elements of the rational fibration associated to loops liftable along $j_\calE$.
-So the monodromy of $\calE$ is contained in that of the rational fibration and hence does not contain $-\id$.
+Since torsion sections are pulled back to torsion sections, the torsion Mordell-Weil group of $\calE$ also contains $\ZZ/3$.
+Moreover, the monodromy group of $\calE$ is generated by the monodromy elements of the rational elliptic surface $\bar\calE$ associated to loops liftable along $j_\calE$.
+So the monodromy of $\calE$ is contained in that of the rational elliptic surfacer $\bar\calE$ and hence does not contain $-\id$.